 Develop your skills with reading and research.
 One of the best ways to improve is to learn from top talent so you can recognize what “good” is.
 You’ll find them in the freelance job markets listed below, in books on Amazon, and by searching online.
 Study digital publications that use freelance content on a regular basis.
 What do they publish?
 What do they feature on their main page?
 What is their end-game and how are they getting there?

 You’ll also learn a lot about the skills that are in demand from job listings.
-If you see a demand for a certain software like PaintShop Pro, go learn how to use it.
+If you see a demand for a certain software, go learn how to use it.
 If many job postings mention a certain video editing style or program compatibility, get it under your belt.

 Then, you’ll have to practice and apply what you’ve learned.
 Your best testing ground is your own website/blog.
 It’s cheap and easy to start a blog these days.
 Just choose a website host that’s suitable for Canadians and has one-click WordPress installation, and away you go.
 You can also post your work in applicable forums or groups to ask for peer reviews.

 How to Get Freelancing Clients